bheimbu/evolutionary_ecology/docs/source/how_to_sample.rst

 .. youtube:: 9RRhksEuEpM

 **Material**

-- Plastic bag (ordinary bin bag or something similar, medium size, ~10-20 L volume) or box with lid
+Plastic bag (ordinary bin bag or something similar, medium size, ~10-20 L volume) or box with lid, garden towel and/or spade.
-- Garden towel or spade

 **Habitat of oribatid mites**